p4nd4m01um/team17/Code/html/README.md

 - Good for -40 to 80°C temperature readings ±0.5°C accuracy
 - No more than 0.5 Hz sampling rate (once every 2 seconds)

-- Single-bus data is used for communication between MCU and DHT22, it costs 5mS for single time communication.
+- Single-bus data is used for communication between RPi and DHT22, it costs 5mS for single time communication.

 ### PIR sensor:
-we choosed HC-SR501.
+we have chosen HC-SR501.

 - Voltage: 5V – 20V
 - Power Consumption: 65mA